Louis-QiuyuLu/Louis-QiuyuLu.github.io/_pages/about.md

 </div>

 # 👨‍🔬 About me
+My name is Qiuyu(/tʃoʊ.juː/), you can call me Louis.
 I am now pursuing a master's degree in medical physics at UoW.
 During my undergraduate studies, I participated in a research project related to quantum sensing and served as an undergraduate research assistant in the laboratory.
 After graduating, I shortly pursued a master's study in Germany for one semester, but had to discontinue due to the COVID-19 pandemic and visa issues.
 Subsequently, I worked as a mathematics and physics tutor at an educational institution.
 Currently, I have transitioned to the field of medical physics and aspire to further my studies and research in this area.

 My research interest includes medical radiation physics.